 - Batteries don’t die in a desk-phone (and yes, it’s easy to back-up a phone system with a UPS in case of mains power failure).

 Don’t get me wrong, we aren’t anti-mobile here.
 We have the 3CX and Linkus app’s that we can load onto iOS and Android cellphones to extend the benefits of flexible and low-cost VoIP telecom’s out to mobile devices.
 This approach makes the app’ on the cellphone a managed part of your business phone system – including its call routing plans – with zero-cost internal calls.

-There are a lot of very good arguments as to why mobiles should be integrated WITH your phone system, but we think that you need to plan carefully if you are considering using mobiles INSTEAD of a business phone system.
+There are a lot of very good arguments as to why mobiles should be integrated WITH your phone system, but we think that you need to plan carefully if you are considering using just mobiles AS your business phone system.

-Contact us at Foxhall Solutions – 01787 228 402 – to talk about the future of your telecommunications in these very interesting times …
+Contact us at Foxhall Solutions – 01787 228 402 – to talk about your future telecommunications, in these very interesting times …